Frost & Sullivan Names Vonage Asia-Pacific Communications Platform as a Service (CPaaS) Company of the Year for Third Consecutive Year

 Vonage APIs make it easy for businesses to build solutions to disrupt their industries, and enable the type of business continuity, remote work, and remote delivery of services that is so essential in today's environment.
 Through its partners, Vonage's platform is at the centre of many notable transformational projects in Asia-Pacific.

-Singapore-based HeyHi is an interactive online educational platform, powered by the Vonage+Video+API, with a mission to provide outstanding online classroom learning experiences to schools, learning centres, tuition centres and private tutors around the world.
+Singapore-based HeyHi is an interactive online educational platform, powered by the Vonage Video API, with a mission to provide outstanding online classroom learning experiences to schools, learning centers, tuition centers and private tutors around the world.
 The value that Vonage brings to HeyHi goes beyond technology, as Vonage product managers and engineers provide HeyHi with expert guidance and support whenever needed - no matter the issue.

 To find out more about Vonage, visit www.vonage.com.